 How do you clean leather sneakers?

+Use a brush, but be gentle and careful in your technique.
 You can clean leather sneakers, but Elizabeth warns it is a tad tricky.
 “A dry horse brush always works well on leather,” says Elizabeth.
 “After brushing, use a soft damp cloth to wipe gently—do not spray or soak as you risk leaving watermarks,” she adds.
 When it comes to keeping leather sneakers clean, prevention is always the best game plan.
 Elizabeth recommends leaving leather sneakers at home on rainy days and investing in a good leather spray “to protect from damage.”
 She also advises wearers to stay away from drugstore leather spray and, instead, to invest in a high-quality brand, just like your sneakers.

 Are leather sneakers waterproof?